Mr. and Mrs. Teacup: Plot

 Philip tells a deflated Henry that they might not be able to afford his private-school tuition for the next year because business at the travel agency had not increased as expected.
 Later, Philip tells Elizabeth about the travel agency's financial problems; she suggests that he terminate some of his staff.
 He also discusses with Stan (at a bar) why Americans want more instead of being content; Stan replies with his father's quote, "The more you want, the more you get."
-Dennis tells Stan that both Gennadi and Sofia have asked to meet with him and that their relocation agents will let him do so.
+Dennis tells Stan that both Gennadi and Sofia (now codenamed as "Mr. and Mrs. Teacup" since their defection) have asked to meet with him and that their relocation agents will let him do so.
 Oleg calls his father to send a coded message to Arkady; when he receives the message, Arkady tells Igor that Oleg agreed to this mission (despite its danger) because he wanted to make a difference.
 Paige sleeps with Brian and eyes his security pass afterward.

 Erica tells "Stephanie" (Elizabeth) that she intended to be remembered through her art but now wishes she had spent more time with Glenn.
 "Stephanie" convinces Erica to go to a World Series viewing party with Glenn because Nesterenko will be there, and Elizabeth secretly has a "bug" planted in Glenn's jacket.
 However, Erica becomes nauseated shortly after arriving, and the bug picks up no information before they leave.
 While going over the travel agency finances, Philip stares at a sandwich and remembers starving in the USSR as a boy, scraping a meal at the back of a diner from food stuck to pans.